 Here are some of the main sections that you should include in your sales pitch example.

 Any good pitch should include some sort of elevator pitch.
 This should be one or two sentences that communicate how you can help.
-And if designed properly, it should grab the prospect’s attention and create a little interest.
+If designed properly, it should grab the prospect’s attention and create a little interest.

 This is one step that salespeople often find difficult, and to help with that, we will provide three types of formats to use for your elevator pitch in this sales pitch example.